 Next stop is Tibumana waterfall where we also go for a swim.
 On our way back to Ubud, we stop at the elephant cave, Goa Gajah.
 We honestly don’t find it that spectacular.
 Jess and I have a really nice dinner at Zest.

-Last Day Before Returning to Canggu
+Last day before returning to Canggu

 We wake up really early the next morning to go to rice terraces shortly after sunrise.
 It’s a nice place and we are able to get some amazing pictures.
 However, we expected something different from all the posts we saw on Instagram before.

-We return to our Airbnb for a bit before we have lunch at my favorite place in Ubud, Seeds of Life.
+We return to our Airbnb for a bit before we have lunch at my favorite place in Ubud, The Seeds of Life.